Yukishiro Enishi: Appearances

-Raised by his older sister, Tomoe, due to their mother passing away.
+Raised by his older sister, Tomoe, due to their mother dying.
 When Tomoe became engaged to Kiyosato Akira, Kiyosato is killed by Hitokiri Battōsai (Himura Kenshin).
 Tomoe left her brother behind to seek revenge, working with the Yaminobu to do so.
 When he was about ten, he discovered the location of Tomoe through the Yaminobu and appeared before her, revealing that he was the contact sent to Tomoe.
-Enishi gains a deep hatred for Kenshin and swore vengeance against him for killing his sister.
+Enishi gains a deep hatred for Kenshin and swore vengeance against him for mistakenly killing his sister.
 He disappears to China, where he was taken in by a kind and wealthy family after suffering months of hardship in the wilderness.
 Enishi's hair was originally black but after witnessing Kenshin's accidental killing of his sister, Tomoe, his hair turned snow white from the stress and grief of losing her.
 In order to reach his goal, Enishi learns the Watōjutsu, a sword style that he taught himself.
 It is composed of the speed and slashing style of kenjutsu and the strength and flexibility of the typical Chinese sword art used in conjunction with the Watō, a Chinese-made Japanese tachi.

 In addition, Enishi believes that Tomoe wants revenge as well and constantly sees the image of his sister smiling on him.
 The purpose of Enishi's Jinchū is not to kill Kenshin, but to plunge him into a living hell by taking away the person he cares for the most, just like Kenshin did to him.
 In the attack on Kamiya Dojo, Enishi fights and defeats Kenshin shortly before delivering Jinchu.
 Enishi accomplishes his goal by leaving a life-size doll of Kamiya Kaoru, made by the corpse-artist Gein, to appear as though Enishi drove his sword through her heart, effectively driving Kenshin into despair.
 Enishi takes Kaoru back with him to an isolated island until Kenshin dies from his state of "living hell".
 He leaves his organization in the hands of his subordinate, Woo Heishin, a man who cares more about profits than anything.
 Enishi sees Tomoe again but is shocked to discover that his sister is no longer smiling at him.
 In a moment of madness, he attempts to strangle Kaoru, only to experience severe convulsions, which cause him to fall to the floor vomiting.